Maternity clothing: 1900 to present

 The first commercial ready-to-wear clothing for pregnant women was sold in the US by Lane Bryant in the 1900s.
 Lane Bryant offered shirtwaists with an adjustable drawstring waist, and dresses with an adjustable wrap-around front.

 The next competitor, Page Boy, offered a patented skirt in 1937.
 By the 1930s, wrap-around skirts with a series of buttons were available, but the new Page Boy skirt was constructed with a window over the area of the expanding abdomen which allowed the hemline to remain stable rather than to hike up as the woman's abdomen increased in size.
 In later years when stretch fabric became available it was used to fill in the window.
 Their clothing, usually a slim skirt with a wide smock top, became fashionable during the 1950s after Lucille Ball popularized the style in the first TV episode to show a pregnant woman in 1952.
 Celebrities such as Jackie Kennedy and Elizabeth Taylor were later known for wearing Page Boy clothes.

 Slacks with adjustable waists became widely available in the 1950s.
 An Aldens catalog from 1952 shows a pedal pusher and matching blouse outfit priced at $5.98.
 Designer blue jeans became available in the '80s.

-Further developments in maternity clothing styles have meant that many maternity tops are also made to enable discreet nursing, extending the usable life of maternity clothes beyond just the period whilst pregnant.